 “This case presents the Supreme Court with an opportunity to decide an important issue affecting the conduct of business on the internet.
 When the Communications Decency Act was enacted 20years ago to protect the development of the internet, Congress surely did not intend to shield serious criminal activity from liability under statutes enacted subsequently by Congress to protect victims of child sex trafficking.
 We are hopeful that the Supreme Court will correct this erroneous interpretation of the law, and restore the opportunity of the victims to demonstrate that Backpage.com is liable for aiding and participating in child sex trafficking,” said John Montgomery, a nationally recognized trial lawyer and the former managing partner of Ropes & Gray, who is leading a team of attorneys working on a pro bono basis.

-Ropes & Gray’s team also includes appellate & Supreme Court partner Douglas Hallward-Driemeier and government enforcement partner Aaron Katz, as well as associates Jessica Soto and Rebecca Ellis.
+Ropes & Gray’s team also includes appellate & Supreme Court partner Douglas Hallward-Driemeier as well as associate Jessica Soto.